AND WE WILL POST YOUR QUESTION (NO NAMES REVEALED) ON THIS PORTION

 Q: Can a prisoner be charged with a felony if he or she has sexual contact with a prison staff member or a correctional custodial (parole or probation officer) person?
 Formerly; yes.
 Now, no. In September 2007, with Middle Ground's lobbying efforts, A.R.S.
 13-1419 was changed and it is no longer a felony for a prisoner to have sexual contact with a custodial (jail, prison or probation) staff member.
-Instead, because legislators finally came to the realization that there is never CONSENT between the two parties when the power differential is so great, it is now a felony for the staff member to engage in such behavior, but not a felony for the victim (prisoner or probationer).
+Any sexual conduct between a prisoner and a staff member or parole officer PRIOR to September 2007 can be charged as a felony for both the prisoner and the staff member.
+Due to our effort, and because legislators finally came to the realization that there is never CONSENT between the two parties when the power differential is so great, it is now a felony for the staff member to engage in such behavior, but not a felony for the victim (prisoner or probationer).
 This is as it should be.
 Prison guards, detention officers, non-uniformed staff and probation officers are expected (required by law) to be professional.
 We do not believe this is too much to ask.

 Q: A staff member at the Arizona Dept. of Corrections recently told me that only legal mail (from an attorney) can be sent to a prisoner via certified mail/return receipt requested.
 Is that true?
 No. A non-attorney (you) may send certified mail, registered mail or even Fed Ex packages or Western Union telegrams to a prisoner.
 However, the item or package is deemed "received" when it is signed for or turned over to prison staff, and not when it is delivered or given to the prisoner.
 So, don't expect special treatment of a piece of mail or a package that is sent to a prisoner in this manner.
 Instead, if you use this method, use it only as a way to CONFIRM that the package or letter was actually received by someone (whose name is usually illegible -- on purpose) in the mail room of the prison.
 An "overnight" package that you pay for will only be delieverd to the prison over night, but it still may take a few days to get it in the hands of the intended prisoner.
 Unless the mail is sent from an attorney, a court or from a legislator, it will not be treated as legal mail by the DOC, even if it is sent via certified mail, Fed Ex or by any other means.